Facial routine for Combination skin type

 Depending on the weather and how my skin feels, I made it a habit to exfoliate my face at least once a week.
 I have tried quite a few products but one that seems to really work for my skin is the Garnier SkinActive Pure Active 3 in 1 Clay.

 It can be used as a cleanser, exfoliator and mask, quite a nifty product!
 I use it mainly as an exfoliant, to give my skin that extra treatment and allow it to really breathe.

 Facial Routine for Combination skin type – Once a month

 Roughly every 3 to 4 weeks, I treat myself to a clay mask.
-Ok so maybe treat is a little over exaggerated, as many of you may enjoy having a mask on your face and losing mobility of your face, I am not a big fan.
-But I have taught myself to think of the end result, and it feels pretty fantastic that I no longer suffer from the actually process… as much.
+Ok so maybe treat is a little over-exaggerated, as many of you may enjoy having a mask on your face and losing mobility of your face, I am not a big fan.
+But I have taught myself to think of the end result, and it feels pretty fantastic that I no longer suffer from the actual process… as much.
 I use The Body Shop Seaweed Oil-Balancing Clay Mask.